 Hydrochar produced for this work had been used as part of a study looking into the influence and implications of recycling hydrothermal process waters on hydrochar chemistry.
 Recycling of these acids back into the HTC process has been shown to catalyze the reaction and can improve the yields at little or no cost, however analysis of the chars against non-recycled controls had indicated recycling the process waters had appeared to change the carbon chemistry.
-The recycled chars and controls were taken to both ESRF and APS ID20 beamlines for XRS analysis.
+The recycled chars and controls were taken to both ESRF ID20 and APS 20ID beamlines for XRS analysis.
 During XRS the incident photon is scattered, resulting in a change of momentum and energy.
-The scattered photon, at small scattering angles, gives information on the electronic excitation of the carbon K edge.
-The spectra were produced at both ESRF and ID20 with an initial photon energy of 10keV using their respective designs.
-Produced spectra were analyzed by subtracting the inelastic scattering energy to give the energy loss spectrum, then fitting the peaks with a series of Gaussian functions at known electronic transition energies.
-Following this, analysis was carried out using the method of Bergmann et.al [2003] by analysis of the FWHM of the Gaussian functions beneath the $1\text{s-}\pi^$ region of the spectrum.
+The scattered photon, at low q, provides the same information as the electronic excitation of the carbon K edge.
+The spectra were produced at ESRF and APS with an initial photon energy of 6keV and 10keV respectively.
+Resulting spectra were analyzed by subtracting the inelastic scattering energy to give the energy loss spectrum, and subsequently fitted with a series of Gaussian functions at known electronic transition energies.
+Following this, analysis was carried out using the method of Bergmann et.al [2003] by analysis of the FWHM of the Gaussian functions beneath the 1s- π^ region of the spectrum.